The people of Oregon voted Measure 91, which allows the personal use and possession of recreational marijuana, into law in November of 2014.

 It is the provision regarding the amount of pot a person can carry in public that is most relevant to Oregon visitors - that limit is one ounce.
 Those who live in Oregon can possess up to eight ounces or four plants per residence but are also limited to carrying one ounce in public.

-What Remains Illegal in Oregon Regarding Pot Possession and Use?
+What Is Illegal in Oregon Regarding Pot Possession and Use?

 Even after Oregon's new recreational pot law took effect on July 1, 2015, these things will remain illegal and subject to fine or imprisonment.